1. Americans are anchored by credit-card debt.

 2. Yes, there is such a thing as good debt.

-Borrowing for a home or college is a useful necessity.
-Just make sure you don't borrow more than you can afford to pay back, and always shop around for the best rates.
+Borrowing for college, or any purpose, often serves as a useful necessity with long-term benefits.
+Just make sure you don't borrow more than you can afford to pay back, and always shop around for the best interest rate.

 3. But most debt is bad.